 We Want Closer Commutes for 10,000 Drivers in BC

-Within a year, the rollout of shorter commutes should start happening for over 10,000 people in the Vancouver and Victoria metro areas.
-Don't let lack of leadership delay this.
+Within a year, the rollout of shorter commutes could start happening for over 10,000 people in the Vancouver and Victoria metro areas.
+Don't let hesitant leadership delay this.

-There is a plan afoot that within a year thousands of people will be offered closer commutes through switching work places with someone doing the same job.
-Sign this petition to insist that the BC Government expedites implementation of the proven "Closer Commutes" strategy as part of a larger commute & congestion reduction strategy.
+There is a plan afoot that within a year thousands of people could be offered closer commutes through an innovative employee commute trip reduction (CTR) initiative.
+Sign this petition to insist that the BC Government expedites implementation of a mandatory employee commute trip reduction initiative.

 There's almost no cost to roll this out, with huge benefits to commuters, their families, employers, the economy and the environment.
 We can eliminate over 5% of all commuting miles traveled across Metro Vancouver and Greater Victoria – relieving congestion for everyone and reducing carbon emission significantly.
 Tell the Premier and other politicians you support this happening right away!

 Sitting in traffic gridlock for hours each week?
 Want a closer commute?
 Same job, same pay, same seniority – but at a much closer worksite?
-Closer, greener, less expensive, more active commutes can be offered to teachers, bank employees, nurses and other health care professionals, firefighters, retail chain store associates, chain restaurant staff, laundry workers, police, IT techs, etc. – anyone working for a multi-worksite employer and who wants to switch to a location closer to home.
-Under the plan, all large employers will be required to take steps to shorten and/or green their employees' commutes.
+Closer, greener, less expensive, more active commutes can be offered to teachers, bank employees, nurses and other health care professionals, firefighters, retail chain store associates, chain restaurant staff, laundry workers, police, IT techs, etc. – anyone working for a medium or large employer.
+Under the initiative, all medium and large employers will be required to take steps to shorten and/or green their employees' commutes.

-Consider the potential in the education sector alone: according to Statistics Canada, there are over 17,000 teaching professionals in the Lower Mainland who currently have lengthy commutes who could swap locations with a peer so each has a closer commute.
-The BC Teachers' Federation and its president Glen Hansman have endorsed a plan for "green lateral exchange/transfers between districts."
-A proposed pilot project with School Districts 61, 62 & 63 this summer is awaiting Education Minister Rob Fleming.
+Consider the potential of one CTR tactic in the education sector alone: according to Statistics Canada, there are over 17,000 teaching professionals in the Lower Mainland who currently have lengthy commutes who could swap locations with a peer so each has a closer commute.
+The BC Teachers' Federation (president Teri Mooring) and its union locals have endorsed a plan for "green lateral exchange/transfers between districts."
+A pilot project with School Districts 61, 62 & 63 was endorsed by Education Minister Rob Fleming.
 But the districts won't act until the Government makes this mandatory and gives the districts authority to act.

 By signing this petition, you are directly asking the Government to expedite the roll-out of this proven program.
 The "powers that be" need to hear that you are expecting prompt action:

-HERE'S THE STRAIGHTFORWARD STEP THAT CABINET CAN DO TO FAST-TRACK ACTION:
+HERE ARE TWO STRAIGHTFORWARD WAYS THAT CABINET CAN DO TO FAST-TRACK ACTION:

-We envision Translink's TDM team (within Metro Vancouver boundaries) and BC Transit (the rest of BC) overseeing the pilot projects and R&D on the toolkit, and then coordinating the roll-out and support for all of BC's large employers.
+We envision Ministry of Environment & Climate Change Strategy overseeing the completion of development on the apps and toolkits, and then the roll-out and support for all of BC's medium and large employers.

 Imagine how life will be improved for everyone when so much needless commuting is eliminated.
-The "Closer Commutes" strategy is straightforward for major employers to implement – it actually saves the employer money on HR expenses and boosts productivity.
+The "Closer Commutes" tactic and other CTR tactics are straightforward for major employers to implement – this actually saves the employer money on HR expenses and boosts productivity.